To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Empirical Validation Design

 \subsubsection{Business proposal evaluation.}

-Business documentation analysis, particularly of proposals, crowdfunding initiatives, and corporate statements, plays a critical role in conveying business-related information and is essential for analyzing organizational decision making and strategic behavior \citep{cao_peer_2019}.
-In this case study, we focus on the classification of decentralized autonomous organization (DAO) business proposals, building on the work of \cite{obermeier_decentralized_2024}.
-This classification task involves categorizing user ``proposals'' based on their primary function or intention.
-Each proposal was categorized into one of six categories: Organizational, Business Model, Marketing, Functionality, Security, or Other.
+Business documentation analysis (e.g., of business proposals) plays a critical role in organizational decision making and strategic behavior \citep{cao_peer_2019}.
+We focus on the classification of decentralized autonomous organization (DAO) business proposals, building on the work of \cite{obermeier_decentralized_2024}.
+Each ``proposal'' was categorized into one of six categories based on their primary function or intention: Organizational, Business Model, Marketing, Functionality, Security, or Other.
 The categorization process aims to reveal patterns in how DAOs delegate and structure decision rights across their platforms.